timholy/SnoopCompile.jl/docs/src/index.md

 with types defined in your package.
 Finally, what does get saved can sometimes be invalidated by loading other packages.

-Despite these limitations, there are cases where precompilation can substantially reduce latency.
+Despite these limitations, there are many cases where precompilation can substantially reduce latency.
 SnoopCompile is designed to try to allow you to analyze the costs of JIT-compilation, identify key bottlenecks that contribute to latency, and set up `precompile` directives to see whether